 - Warranty: defined liability limits for any and all construction work

 - Project manager: someone with experience to manage and oversee projects

 - Safety plan: a protocol to address safety issues in real time

 Properly and safely dispose of materials.
 For example in transport, you don’t want to overfill a hauling truck with materials flying off.

 So, comply with all Federal, State, and local hauling disposal regulations.
-In California, the Department of Industrial Relations has vehicle haulage requirements.
+In California, the Department of Industrial Relations lists vehicle haulage requirements.

-Also, cleanup should be an ongoing activity throughout a project.
-You don’t want your waste to pile up.
-Then at the end of your project, you scramble to haul everything off-site.
-For one, it’s a huge mental strain to scramble at the last minute.
-But also, many disposal sites have daily or weekly limits.
+Equally important, cleanup should be an ongoing project activity.
+Don’t allow your waste to pile up, and then scramble at the end of the project.
+It’s a mental strain scrambling last minute, and disposal sites have daily or weekly limits.

 #11 Ownership of demolition waste